Safe Use of Measuring Tapes

 Safety Reminders

-- Keep fingers clear of the tape edge.
+- Keep fingers clear of sharp or damaged tape edges.

 Ask the Crew